 The Sparkle Berry a shrub or small tree from the holly family grows up to 30 feet tall and flowers April-May.
 The dark berries usually lasting thou winter are food for a wide variety of wildlife here.
 The berries can be made into jelly.
 It is a hard wood and is good for tool handles.
 Butterflys, bees and birds all love this plant.
 It is slow growing and drought tolerant.
 It has been used to treat dysentery and diarrhea.

 Bull Rushes were a food staple for the Native Americans.
-The green bull rush tip is edible and the root.
-You can boil them, then stir fry in olive oil and garlic.
-YUM!
+The green bull rush is edible and the root.
 The rhizomes (or roots) produce edible tubers.
 During the period of April through August the tips of bulrushes bloom with clumps of reddish brown or straw-colored flowers that turn into hard seed-like fruits.
 All of which grow in moist environments and can be used as a wild and nutritional addition to the human diet.

 Elderberry below is edible.
 The flowers dipped into egg and milk and then flour and fried are a common dish in Europe.
 The berries are edible for pies and muffins.
 This plant has very high anti viral and anti bacterial properties.
 A syrup made from the berries is a great treatment for colds and flues.
-Taken as 1-3 tsp every 4 hour in water.
-Taste some what like blackberry syrup.
 It can be purchased at your local health food stores.

 The Muscadine grapes grow in abundance along our coast.